harshitraj52-dataanalyst/Bihar-election-nda-analysis-2025/README.md

 2. What types of seats constitute the 41 NDA-lost constituencies when classified on the basis of historical electoral performance across the 2015, 2020, and 2025 elections?

-3. Did voter turnout levels play a role in NDA losses, or did losses occur despite relatively high levels of voter mobilisation?
+3. Did voter turnout levels play a role in NDA losses?

 4. Is female socio-economic participation (such as literacy and workforce participation) more relevant to electoral outcomes than mere demographic presence?